 - Chapter Outlines

 - Tips for How to Use Your PLR

-Take a look at the report, worksheets and graphic included with your PLR!
+Take a look at the guide, worksheets and graphics included with your Toolkit!

 Ideas for Using Your PLR: